niklasax/Stock-Analysis/README.md

 **Run time analysis**

 Another Analysis performed was the time it took to run the script iteself.
 We compared the initial code's time performance against our later 'refactored' code's time performance.
-In terms of performance comparison, there was little to no difference in performance between the original and refactored code.
-Both scripts ran in the range of 2.8 to 2.9 seconds.
+In comparison, refactoring the code reduced the time to run by about 75%. the initial code took around 2.85 seconds to run while the rafactored code took only around .7 seconds to run.

 Refactored